How to submit for Human Ethics review

-Applications not completed according to the requirements set out in the submission checklist will be rejected.
+Applications not completed according to the requirements set out in the submission checklist will not be accepted.

 Examples of low/negligible risk research include (but are not limited to):